 The Biology major is a comprehensive program that studies how life operates at the cellular, organismal, and ecological levels of organization.
 Our instruction focuses on experiential activities in lecture, lab, and field where students are engaged in the learning process.
 It involves not only collecting data from the natural world, but reflecting, interpreting, and presenting results so society can make informed choices about organisms and ecosystems.
 We strive to produce graduates who are prepared to enter graduate or professional school, immediate technical employment, or other science-based careers.
 Students interested in pursuing advanced degrees in medicine, dentistry, pharmacy, nursing, or veterinary medicine should complete one full year of English, biology, chemistry, organic chemistry, and physics, as per the Association of American Medical Colleges; and they should check with their schools of choice for any other required undergraduate courses.
+This major also coupled with our Teacher Licensure program is especially suited to students who wish to become science teachers.

-REQUIRED BIOLOGY COURSES 33 Semester Hours
+REQUIRED BIOLOGY COURSES

-BIO 110 General Biology I: Ecology and Evolutionar y 4
+BIO 110 General Biology I: Ecology and Evolutionary Biology 4

-Biology

 BIO 120 General Biology II: Cellular and Molecular 4

 Biology

 BIO 240 Biodiversity 4

-SCI 494 or 469 Senior Project I or Senior Internship 2
+SCI 494 or 469 Senior Project I or Senior Internship 4 2 2

 SCI 495 Senior Project II 2

-Select eight hours from cellula r-level courses:
+Select 7-8 hours from ce llular-level courses:

-Developmental Biology 4
+BIO 310 Developmental Biology 4

-Genetics 4
+BIO 320 Genetics 4

-Microbiology 4
+BIO 360 Microbiology 4 4 3

-Biochemistry 4
+CHE 301 Biochemistry 3

-mal and ecological level courses:
+Select nine hours from o rganismal and ecological level courses:

+AGR 105 Field Experiences in Mountain Agriculture 3

+BIO 250 Entomology 4 3

-Animals & Plants of the Southern 3
+BIO 281 Animals & Plants of the Southern 3

 Appalachians, Fall

-Animals & Plants of the Southern 3
+BIO 282 Animals & Plants of the Southern 3

 Appalachians, Spring

-Evolutionary Biology 3
+BIO 330 Evolutionary Biology 3 3

-Conservation Biology 3
+BIO 340 Conservation Biology

-General Ecology 4
+ECO 245 General Ecology 4

-Agroecology 3

-Genetics Microbiology Biochemistry mal and ecological level courses: Animals & Plants of the Southern Appalachians, Fall Animals & Plants of the Southern Appalachians, Spring Evolutionary Biology Conservation Biology General Ecology

-REQUIRED MATHEMATICS & NATURAL SCIENCE COURSES
+REQUIRED MATHER MATICS & NATURAL SCIENCE COURSES 23 Ser mester Hours

-Select one MAT course above MAT 111 (MAT 141 or MAT 211 and 221 3 recommended) CHE (Select four lab-based courses above CHE 102; note that professional 16 schools require CHE 103, 104, 201, 202 with labs; CHE 301 may not count both here and in Required Biology courses) Select a physical science, lab-based course: GEO or PHY 4 (Note that professional schools require PHY 103 and 104 with labs)
+Select one MAT cour se above MAT 111 (MAT 141 or MAT 211 and 221 3

+recommend ed)

+CHE (Select four lab- based courses above CHE 102; note that professional 16

+schools requ ire CHE 103, 104, 201, 202 with labs; CHE 301 may

+not count be oth here and in Required Biology courses)

+, lab-based course: GEO or PHY 4

+(Note that professional schools require PHY 103 and 104 with labs)

+^{}Note: One restricted elective studio course may serve to initiate the course sequence in the studio concentration.
+These three hours will count in the studio concentration